exclusive FREE online book

 David personally salutes his Mum Hilda

 “I thank you my wonderful Mum for giving me your unconditional support, wisdom and guidance through all of my life.
 We have shared truly incredible adventures together, working side by side from the very beginning, making what we considered ‘impossible dreams’ become a reality!
 It was my you who initially rang Buckingham Palace and promoted her son’s passion for cake decorating art, which ultimately gave me the opportunity to create not just one, but three Royal Cakes for the British Royal Family.
 Yes! – YOU!! – my humble Mum, who without your belief, energy and dedication, I would not be here today, now celebrating my own business success.
 Love you Mum – always – X”

-In February 1986 David had the honour of making The Royal Engagement Cake for His Royal Highness Prince Andrew and Miss Sarah Ferguson which on request he delivered to Buckingham Palace where it was presented to the Royal Couple who expressed their delight with the cake.
+In February 1986 David had the honour of making The Royal Engagement Cake for The Duke of York Prince Andrew and Miss Sarah Ferguson which on request he delivered to Buckingham Palace where it was presented to the Royal Couple who expressed their delight with the cake.